Subject Curriculum Overviews

 The key to the success of White Rose Science is a small steps approach - something that our pupils have shown they work well with across many monitoring sessions in school.
 White Rose breaks down the essential aspects of key stage science into easily digestible chunks across age-appropriate units.

-The Long-term plan has been included below however, due to the scheme not yet being fully resourced, Medium-term plans will be available through the White Rose Science website as they are released.
+The Long-term plan has been included below however, Medium-term plans will be available through the White Rose Science website as they are made free to view on the half-term they are due to be studied.

 PE (Physical Education) Curriculum.